Megafunk/MassSample/README.md

 | Component | Fragment |
 | System | Processor |

-Typical Unreal Engine game code is expressed as actor objects that inherit from parent classes to change their data and functionality based on what they ***are***.
+Typical Unreal Engine game code is expressed as Actor objects that inherit from parent classes to change their data and functionality based on what they ***are***.
 In an ECS, an entity is only composed of fragments that get manipulated by processors based on which ECS components they ***have***.

 An entity is really just a small unique identifier that points to some fragments.
 A Processor defines a query that filters only for entities that have specific fragments.
 For example, a basic "movement" Processor could query for entities that have a transform and velocity component to add the velocity to their current transform position.